michael-e/email_newsletter_manager/readme.md

 ## Param Pool value

-If you use the Email Newsletter field to be output to the param pool (for Data Source chaining), output will be the __sender ID__!
+If you use the Email Newsletter field to be output to the param pool (for Data Source chaining), output will be the __sender ID (i.e. the handle)__!
 (This seems to be the most useful output.)